-A string can contain arbitrary characters which are specifiable within XML CDATA attribute values; it must use entity references for certain characters, as described earlier.
-It can contain XML-format entity or character references for any of the characters listed in Chapter 6.
+A string can contain arbitrary characters which are specifiable within XML CDATA attribute values.
+See Chapter 6 for a dicussion and complete listing of MathML characters.
 No syntax rule in MathML includes a string as only part of an attribute value, only as the entire value.